Learning Center August 16, 2021 Updated Date: May 8, 2025Reading Time: 12 minutes

 6. Take advantage of anti-DDoS hardware and software

-DDoS attacks have been around for a while and some kinds of attacks are very common.
-There are plenty of products that are prepared to repel or mitigate certain protocol and application attacks, for example.
-It is also important to harden IT infrastructure by adjusting settings, removing unused ports, and enabling timeouts for partly open connections.
+DDoS attacks have been around for a while, and some kinds of attacks are very common.
+Plenty of products are available to repel or mitigate DDoS attacks, including web application firewalls and DNS-level protection tools.
+Hardening IT infrastructure by adjusting settings, removing unused ports, and enabling timeouts for partly open connections is also important.

 7. Move to the cloud

 While this won’t eliminate DDoS attacks, moving to the cloud can mitigate attacks.
-The cloud has more bandwidth than on-premise resources, for example, and the nature of the cloud means many servers are not located in the same place.
+The cloud has more bandwidth than on-premise resources, and cloud providers typically integrate content delivery network capabilities and built-in DDoS mitigation tools for their clients.

 8. Know the symptoms of an attack